jbatson5/SCALE-test/docs/MAVRIC.rst

 estimates of volume fractions because track lengths across a voxel give more information than a series of test points.
-Ray tracing is also much faster than point testing because the particle tracking routines are optimized for quickly determining lists of materials and distance along a given ray.
+Ray tracing is also much faster than point testing because the particle tracking routines are optimized to quickly determine lists of materials and distance along a given ray.

-Ray tracing operates on the grid geometry supplied by the user and shoots rays in all three directions starting from the lower bounds of the mesh grid.
+Ray tracing operates on the grid geometry supplied by the user and shoots rays in all three directions, starting from the lower bounds of the mesh grid.
 An example of an arbitrary assembly geometry is shown in :numref:`geom-model`.
 A ray consists of a number of steps that each correspond to crossing a material boundary along the path of the ray.
 Ratios of